PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/bioclim.md

 ```

 With this information in hand, we can start getting our variables.
 In this
-example, we will take all bioclim variables, as taken from the CHELSA database,
+example, we will take all worldclim data, at the default 10 arc minute
-with a really good 30 arc seconds resolution.
+resolution:

 ```@example bioclim
-predictors = bioclim(left=left, right=right, bottom=bottom, top=top)
+predictors = worldclim(1:19; left=left, right=right, bottom=bottom, top=top)
 ```

 The point of BIOCLIM (the model, not the dataset) is that the score assigned to